JuniorView/PizzaServeAPI/doc/tooling/README.md

    - Security hotspot (security domain)

 - What is the purpose of the quality gates of SonarQube?
+  The quality gates in SonarQube play a crucial role in maintaining and improving code quality by providing a structured and automated way to enforce quality standards.
+They help prevent poor-quality code from progressing through the development lifecycle, thus ensuring that the final product is robust, maintainable, and secure.
+  Quality gates in SonarQube are composed of various conditions that a project must meet:
+    -Code Coverage: The percentage of code covered by automated tests.
+    -New Bugs: The number of bugs introduced in the new code.
+    -New Vulnerabilities: The number of security vulnerabilities in the new code.
+    -New Code Smells: The number of maintainability issues in the new code.
+    -Duplicated Lines: The percentage of code duplication.
+    -Technical Debt: The estimated effort to fix all maintainability issues.

 ## Run SonarLint on your local Computer